Floorp-Projects/Floorp/docs/nspr/reference/prdescidentity.rst

 File descriptors may be layered.
 Each layer has it own identity.
-Identities are allocated by the runtime and are to be associated (by the layer implementor) with all file descriptors of that layer.
+Identities are allocated by the runtime and are to be associated (by the layer implementer) with all file descriptors of that layer.
 It is then possible to scan the chain of layers and find a layer that one recognizes, then predict that it will implement a desired protocol.